orcwg/cra-attestations/overview.md

 1. cooperat[ing] with the market surveillance authorities
 1. notif[ying of] any severe incident ... that it becomes aware of simultaneously to the CSIRT ... and to ENISA.
-1. After becoming aware of an actively exploited vulnerability or a severe incident ... inform[ing] the impacted users ... of that vulnerability or incident and, where necessary, of any risk mitigation and corrective measures
+1. after becoming aware of an actively exploited vulnerability or a severe incident ... inform[ing] the impacted users ... of that vulnerability or incident and, where necessary, of any risk mitigation and corrective measures